-EXHIBITORS/COMPETITORS: The Exhibitor is solely responsible for the completeness and correctness of all entry information as well as with the compliance of all rules of the show.
-It is the Exhibitor's/Competitor's responsibility to have the correct entry at the ring gate at the time the class is called and that the competitor, wearing the correct number for the entry & check in with the Paddock Master.
+The Exhibitor is solely responsible for the completeness and correctness of all entry information as well as with the compliance of all rules of the show.
+It is the Exhibitor's/Competitor's responsibility to have the correct entry at the ring gate at the time the class is called and that the competitor, wearing the correct number for the entry & check in with the Ring Steward.
 The Exhibitor's responsibilities also include:

 - 1. Responsibility for all attendants and passengers, as well as the appropriateness of dress, attire, conduct and completeness of turnout and its presentation. - 2.
-Disclosing all performance enhancing medication given to a competing horse to the Show Manager or assistant and making the horse available to the veterinarian if requested.
-This notification must occur before the class is called.
-Failure to disclose and then show will result in disqualification from any prize and being dismissed from the show at that point.
-Dismissal from the show will be immediate and includes all persons associated with the entry being dismissed from the remainder of the show and removal from the grounds.
-The Show Manager will direct a recommendation for exclusion from future shows to the Board of Directors for action. - 3.
-The exhibitor is responsible for posting emergency contact information detailing all phone numbers and room locations of persons to be contacted in case of an emergency. - 4.
+Protecting horse's health, welfare and safety by following the current USEF Drug and Medication rules and practices. - 3.
+The exhibitor is responsible for posting emergency contact information detailing all phone numbers and room locations of persons to be contacted in case of an emergency.
+Emergency contact information should be provided on the entry form as well as posted on the stall. - 4.
 ALL exhibitors and competitors must sign a Liability Disclaimer Form which is available either from the show committee or at the show office.
 No competitor will be allowed to enter the ring without a release being signed and on file in the show office.
 Parent or legal guardian must sign the form for competitors under age 18.
 There will be no exceptions to this rule. - 5.
-To make all entries on time. - 6.
-Tack changes are permitted for those who notify the Ring Steward or Show Secretary prior to the class.
-If entries are having trouble, word must be sent to the Ring Steward immediately or they will be considered a scratch from the class.
-If tack changes are necessary, they will be limited to a maximum of 5 minutes, unless an exception is allowed by the Judge or Show Manager.
-After that time, the gates will be closed and the class will be judged.
-No time is to be allowed for the warm-up of horses involved in tack changes.
+There will be no tack changes.